 Criminal Defense Lawyer in Colorado Springs, CO

 Taking on the Colorado Criminal Justice System on your own can be an arduous task, especially if you do not have any legal experience.
-Law Offices of Clifton Black, PC has been defending clients charged with possession for nearly 20 years.
+Law Offices of Clifton Black, PC has been defending clients charged with possession and drug trafficking for nearly 20 years.
 As your counsel, we vow to achieve the best outcome possible and always keep you informed.

 Call (719) 328-1616 to schedule a time to speak with us more about your case.
 We defend clients in areas such as Colorado Springs, Denver, and Littleton.